Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ```

     ##              AAPL         AMZN         TSLA
-    ## AAPL 0.0004349814 0.0003051841 0.0004543944
+    ## AAPL 0.0004349814 0.0003051841 0.0004543943
     ## AMZN 0.0003051841 0.0005545969 0.0004497100
-    ## TSLA 0.0004543944 0.0004497100 0.0018044758
+    ## TSLA 0.0004543943 0.0004497100 0.0018044758

 Note that when a stock pairs with itself that is its variance.
 Once
-obtained both the Covariance and correlation matrixs, it is possible to
+obtained both the Covariance and correlation matrix, it is possible to
 get variance and expected return of the portfolio.

 ### Normality method

-Finally, it is possible to compute the VaR and ES for the portfolio.
-In
+Completed the preliminary operations above, it is possible to compute
-this case, both of them will be computed by the normal distribution.
+the portfolio VaR and ES.
+In this case, both of them will be computed
-Note that this method assumes that returns are distributed on a normal
+from the normal distribution.
+Note that this method assumes that returns
-shaped curve.
+are distributed on a normal shaped curve.

 ``` r
 #compute the VaR with the Gaussian method